 The boundary of our environmental footprint is QVC (all markets), HSN and Zulily (Cornerstone Brands are excluded due to lack of available data).
 This boundary therefore accounts for 98% of Qurate Retail Group revenues and was originally conducted in 2018 with a look back at 2017 data for comparison purposes.
 Given this, we consider our baseline year to be 2018.
-The coverage of our 2017 carbon footprint included 100% of the locations in our boundary for scope 1 and 71% for scope 2, however we were able to improve our calculations and scope over time to include 100% of emissions for scopes 1 and 2 for 2018 through 2020 respectively.
-Our carbon footprint for 2020 has been verified by a third party and our assurance statement can be found here.
+The coverage of our carbon footprint includes 100% of emissions for scopes 1 and 2.
+Our carbon footprint for 2021 has been verified by a third party and our assurance statement can be found here.

 Scope 1 & 2 Greenhouse Gas Emissions Target

 Reduce scope 1 and 2 greenhouse gas emissions from operations worldwide by 14% from a 2018 baseline